Table of Contents

 Whether it’s friends, family, or our travel clients driving to Mammoth Lakes, these are the most common questions they ask not only when driving in California but specifically for Mammoth:

-If you’re coming from Lake Tahoe to the north of Southern California, you will drive along Highway 395 to get here.
+If you’re coming from Lake Tahoe or heading north from Southern California, you will drive along Highway 395 to get to Mammoth Lakes.

-It is a very well-maintained highway but always check road conditions before you venture out.
+It is a very well-maintained highway but always check road conditions before you venture.
 The drive is generally long but not hard so long as you do it during good weather.

-When coming from the North, the drive to Mammoth is by no means steep though it does wind along Virginia Creek from Bridgeport to Lee Vining, so that can slow you down if you’re not used to driving windy roads.
+When coming from the North, the drive to Mammoth is by no means steep though it does wind along the Walker River from Topaz to Bridgeport and along Virginia Creek and Mono Lake from Bridgeport to Lee Vining, so that can slow you down if you’re not used to driving windy roads.

-However, as you drive from the town of Bishop, there is an approximate 3,700-foot elevation gain.
-This grade is where you’ll most likely need chains during a winter storm or where your car may overheat during the summer, so be prepared.
+Note that as you drive north from the town of Bishop, there is an approximate 3,700-foot elevation gain.
+This grade is where you’ll most likely need chains during a winter storm or where an older car may overheat during the summer, so be prepared.

 Yes!
-One of our favorite things to do in the summer is crisscrossing Yosemite and going from Fresno and Oakhurst or Groveland to Mammoth via Highway 120.
+In fact, one of our favorite things to do in the summer is crisscross Yosemite and go from Fresno and Oakhurst or Groveland to Mammoth via Highway 120.

-However, note that the Tioga Pass Entrance, the only entrance on the east side of Yosemite, is not open year-round, and, as of now, you need a reservation to pass through the park, so plan accordingly.
+However, note that the Tioga Pass Entrance, the only entrance on the east side of Yosemite, is not open year-round, and you to pay to pass through the park, so plan accordingly.

 Have Us Plan Your California Trip